selaere/pig/readme.md

 suboptimal accursed irc bot written (mostly) in bqn. it runs occasionally on [apionet](https://apionet.gh0.pw/).

+contains BQN code execution and not much more

 this is like my first moderately large thing in any array language don't kill me please

 this repository contains: